 - Secure and Safety with WEP and WPA/WPA2 wireless security protocols.

 - Pressing the simple WPS button to connect to the router.

 - uses your existing network SSID name, so you never get disconnected while on the move around your home or office.

 Netgear’s ambitious extender can increase Wi-Fi ranges by up to 2,000 square feet for up to 35 different devices, ideal for a small office or smart home, all at speeds up to AC2200.

-Several Netgear technologies are included, including a preference for more demanding connections (such as HD gaming) and smart roaming that helps interconnect the extender and router more reliably.
+Several Netgear technologies are included, including a preference for more demanding connections (HD gaming) and smart roaming that helps interconnect the extender and router more reliably.
 It even supports MU-MIMO for a limited number of more direct connections to mobile devices.
 The unit also has a Gigabit Ethernet port for wireless connections.
-It's an especially solid option for those who already have a Netgear router, as they can use the same app for setup and parental control.
+It’s an excellent option for those who already have a Netgear router, as they can use the same app for setup and parental control.